leetncamp/smartsheet-puar/index.md

 Paur opens an Excel spreadsheet containing data on smartsheet shares and owners.
 It emails HP owners of smartsheets that are shared to non-HP people.

+This repository contains a Windows binary, paur.exe.
+Execute `paur.exe --help` to see full options.
+In short, download `UserAccessReport.xlsx` from smartseets into the same folder as paur.exe.
+Run `paur.exe`

 ##Windows Development Setup##

 1. Install python.
 Available from http://python.org